 Damn, I thought, any team that could maltreat the Dodgers like that could certainly capture my interest.
 The true extent of my Yankee infidelity manifested itself when I rooted for the Braves in the 1957 World Series against the Yankees.
 Which by the way, Milwaukee won, even after falling behind three games to one.

 The ultimate payoff of my change in allegiance was the joy of following Aaron’s career.
 His unmatched mastery of hitting is on full display at the Hall in Cooperstown, NY.

 An extensive, permanent exhibit showcases the career of a player with a lifetime .305 batting average, 755 home runs and 2,297 runs batted in, an RBI record that remains 41 years after he retired.

 The exhibit includes equipment, paraphernalia, documents, photos and artifacts, plus the uniform Aaron wore in the game when he hit his 715th homerun to break Babe Ruth’s record.

 Consistency was Aaron’s greatest attribute.
 Although he hit a total of 755 home runs, he never hit more than 47 in a season.
 But he also hit 30 or more 15 times.

 Trying to devote the time it takes to honor the accomplishments of baseball’s greatest reminded me, in an odd way, of the endless hall of ecclesiastical paintings at The Louvre.
 It’s just too much to absorb in a single visit.

-Race-walking the length of the gallery with its 312 plaques of those enshrined in the Hall at Cooperstown, NY would be short-changing the equivalent of the sport’s saints and martyrs depicted in all those Renaissance paintings.
+Race-walking the gallery with its 312 plaques of those enshrined in the Hall at Cooperstown, NY would be wrong.
+It would be short-changing the equivalent of the sport’s saints and martyrs depicted in all those Renaissance paintings.